-Learn more about Fairfield’s nursing programs at our next on campus Information Session on Tuesday, April 17, 2018, from 5:30-7p.m.
-Meet our faculty and tour the new Egan School of Nursing and Health Sciences building where the event will be held.
+Learn more about Fairfield’s nursing programs at our next on campus Information Session on Saturday, September 29, 2018.
+The program runs from 8:30-10 a.m. and includes check-in, a continental breakfast, and presentations by our faculty.
+At 10 a.m. prospective students can tour the new Egan School of Nursing and Health Sciences building (opened in 2017), where the event will be held.

 Registered nurse students may earn advanced placement in the nursing major for a maximum of 30 credits.
 Advanced placement is awarded for most students through the articulation agreement among nursing programs.
 The RN to BSN program individualizes learning experiences for completion of the degree.

 The Fairfield University Egan School of Nursing and Health Studies has partnerships with the schools of nursing at Bridgeport Hospital School of Nursing, St. Vincent's College and the following Community Colleges:

 These unique programs provide seamless transition from the associate to bachelor's degree in nursing, and grant 34 credits in advanced placement nursing.

 Humanities: 12 courses distributed as follows:

 General Electives: 4 courses (12 credits)

 Social Science: 2 courses (6 credits) from at least two disciplines as follows:

 Math and Science: 4 courses distributed as follows:

 Students meet the U.S. diversity with course NS 250 and World diversity requirements through enrollment in NS 330.